ZjMNZHgG5jMXw/smallcaps/doc/lesscase.markdown

 # DESCRIPTION

 lesscase is a pre-processor for LaTeX files.
-It formats sequences of uppercase letters, e.g., ABC, with TeX\'s `\small` macro, e.g., `{\small ABC}`.
+It formats sequences of uppercase letters, e.g., ABC, with TeX's `\small` macro, e.g., `{\small ABC}`.
 Uppercase letters at the beginning of sentences are not formatted.
 The LaTeX macro can be chosen by the user as well as the formatting conditions.

 lesscase can be configured through its command line arguments as well as through TeX comments.
 In the default configuration, lesscase does not change the  content of  any  macro  argument  or  environment  (different  from document).
 More (`conservative`) and less restrictive configuration profiles (`busy`) can be activated and adapted.
 The default configuration can be restored at any time, even while processing of the input file.